Vinnie Hinostroza: Playing career

-On April 2, 2021, Hinostroza was traded back to the Chicago Blackhawks in exchange for Brad Morrison.
+On April 2, 2021, Hinostroza was traded back to the Blackhawks in exchange for Brad Morrison.
 After failing to record any points in nine games for Florida, Hinostroza tallied four goals and eight assists in 14 games with Chicago.

-Hinostroza was not offered a contract by the Blackhawks before NHL free agency began July 28, 2021, and was later signed to a one-year, $1.05 million deal with the Buffalo Sabres.
+On July 28, 2021, Hinostroza signed a one-year, $1.05 million contract with the Buffalo Sabres.
+He skated in 62 games for the Sabres during the 2021–22 season, recording 13 goals and 12 assists for 25 points.
+Hinostroza split the 2022–23 season between the Sabres and their AHL affiliate, the Rochester Americans.

+On July 7, 2023, Hinostroza signed a one-year, $775,000 contract with the Pittsburgh Penguins.
+In the 2023–24 season, Hinostroza primarily played with AHL affiliate, the Wilkes-Barre/Scranton Penguins, however was recalled on multiple occasions featuring in 14 appearances with Pittsburgh and collecting 1 goal and 3 points.

+Leaving the Penguins at the conclusion of his contract, Hinostroza was signed to a two-year, two-way contract with the Nashville Predators on July 1, 2024.
+Assigned to the Milwaukee Admirals of the AHL to begin the 2024–25 season, Hinostroza led the league in scoring with 11 goals and 33 points before he was recalled by the Predators and made his debut with the club against the Winnipeg Jets on December 30, 2024.
+Hinostroza registered 2 assists through 13 appearances with the Predators before he was placed on waivers and subsequently claimed by the Minnesota Wild on February 5, 2025.

 Personal life

 Hinostroza is the son of Rick and Laura Hinostroza and he grew up in Illinois with his older sister Carli.
 He attended high school at Bartlett High School where he played lacrosse.
 While playing junior hockey with the Waterloo Blackhawks, he attended Waterloo West High School in Waterloo, Iowa where he graduated in 2012.
 His paternal grandparents were from Ecuador.